Sheet Pan Lemon Pepper Chicken

 Lemon Pepper Chicken is baked on a sheet pan with a crispy Parmesan crust and cooked with green beans for a one pan dinner that your whole family will love.

 Coated with a crispy parmesan crust and baked to perfection alongside fresh green beans, Sheet Pan Lemon Pepper Chicken is the ultimate one-pan meal.
-This healthy recipe is low-carb, easy to make, and packed with incredible flavors.
+This healthy recipe is easy to make, family friendly, and packed with incredible flavors.

 To say I have a thing for one-pan meals would be a serious understatement.
 By cooking an entire meal on a single pan, I can cut down on both time and dirty dishes.
 It’s a win-win, what’s not to love?